arrat-tools/deploy/guide/00-prerequisites.md

 >
 > Learn the most up to date steps to set up the [AWS CLI][docs-aws-cli-download-link] by checking it out.

 **🚨 Remember:** Configure your profile locally following this [guide][docs-aws-profile-setup-link].
 This will be used in the coming steps when deploying templates.
+We will reference this in later steps as `arrat-cli`.

 ### AWS SAM CLI